 - Ask supporters to fundraise on your behalf.
 For a local dance studio fundraiser, these supporters will likely be your dance students (or perhaps their parents, depending on your students’ ages).
 That’s a huge benefit of hosting a peer-to-peer fundraiser as a dance studio—you already have a built-in group of dedicated fundraisers!

 - Launch your campaign and encourage fundraising efforts.
 Once your students have their fundraising pages ready, it’s time to launch your fundraiser.
-Encourage students (and their parents) to promote the campaign via social media and other digital sharing tools to get your fundraiser far and wide.
-With individual fundraising pages, you can even monitor each student’s progress and offer personalized instruction for fundraisers who seem to be struggling to garner support.
+Encourage students (and their parents) to promote the campaign far and wide.
+With individual fundraising pages, you can even monitor each student’s progress and offer personalized instruction for fundraisers who need additional support reaching their goals.

-A fantastic way to promote improved dance student management is by encouraging your students to take on a larger role at your studio—and peer-to-peer fundraising does just that.
-Your dance students will appreciate being tasked with more responsibility and the opportunity to function as a spokesperson for your business.
-Your studio will, in turn, receive extra funding from each student’s own personal network of support.
+Peer-to-peer fundraising immerses your students deeper into your organization by encouraging them to take on a larger role.
+Your dance students will appreciate being tasked with more responsibility and the opportunity to function as an ambassador for your business.
+In turn, your studio will receive extra funding from each student’s own personal network of support.
 It’s a win-win!

 3. Leverage gamification strategies.

-For example, you might include a fundraising thermometer to visually showcase your progress toward an overall goal and show supporters the real impact of their contributions.
-Fundraising thermometers are one of the most-used gamification tactics and can be implemented in a few ways depending on the overall fundraiser you choose to host:
+- Try a fundraising thermometer: Fundraising thermometers visually showcase your progress toward an overall goal and show supporters the real impact of their contributions.
+Display a fundraising thermometer on your donation page to inspire giving.

 4. Sell branded merchandise.

-If your dance studio isn’t already selling branded merchandise for an additional revenue stream, you’re likely missing out.
-After all, students (and their proud parents and family members) would love to support your studio by making such a purchase.
+If your dance studio isn’t already selling branded merchandise for an additional revenue stream, you’re missing out on a huge fundraising opportunity.
+After all, students (and their proud parents and family members) would love to support your studio in style by making a purchase.
 Plus, product fundraisers are wildly popular because the supporters actually receive something in return!

-To maximize sales (and—by extension—revenue), be sure to make your branded merchandise available to purchase:
+To maximize sales (and—by extension—fundraising revenue), be sure to make your branded merchandise available to purchase:

 - At your studio